ACaccel/discord-bot/README.md

         {
             "guild_id": "your-guild-id",
             "channels": {
-                // put your channel id here which you want to access in the code "debug": "debug-channel-id",
+                "debug": "debug-channel-id",
             },
             "roles": {
-                // put your role id here which you want to access in the code "admin": "admin-role-id",
+                "admin": "admin-role-id",
             }
         }
     ],
     "identities": {
-        // customize your bot's identity (name, avator, color role) "bot-name": {
+        "bot-name": {
             "avator_url": "https://example.com/avator.png",
             "color_role": "green"
         }
     },
     "commands": [
-        // define your slash commands here
         {
             "name": "help",
             "description": "list all commands and their descriptions"